ltdrdata/ComfyUI-Inspire-Pack/README.md

   * `Prompt Extractor (Inspire)`: This node reads prompt information from the image's metadata.
 Since it retrieves all the text, you need to directly specify the prompts to be used for `positive` and `negative` as indicated in the info.
   * `Global Seed (Inspire)`: This is a node that controls the global seed without a separate connection line.
 It only controls when the widget's name is 'seed' or 'noise_seed'.
 Additionally, if 'control_before_generate' is checked, it controls the seed before executing the prompt.
     * Seeds that have been converted into inputs are excluded from the target.
 If you want to control the seed separately, convert it into an input and control it separately.
+  * `Bind [ImageList, PromptList] (Inspire)`: Bind Image list and zipped prompt list to export `image`, `positive`, `negative`, and `prompt_label` in a list format.
+If there are more prompts than images, the excess prompts are ignored, and if there are not enough, the remainder is filled with default input based on the images.

 * Regional Sampler - These nodes assists in the easy utilization of the regional sampler in the `Impact Pack`.
   * `Regional Prompt Simple (Inspire)`: This node takes `mask` and `basic_pipe` as inputs and simplifies the creation of `REGIONAL_PROMPTS`.